idecentralize-finance/idfi-node/README.md

 The RPC can handle incoming transaction and miners request but also offers a connection to a machine device.
 In the development phase we will use arduino.
 This will make it more accessible but the concept could be applied to a CNC machine that would produce an item on demand within a transaction.
 The era of overproduction is over.

 We make use of Metamask to connect to the RPC.
 We also use patricia trie to validate block data.
-The project is meant to be an ethereum sidechain that               is a bridge between the virtual blockchain and the phisical machine.
+The project is meant to be an ethereum sidechain that               is a bridge between the virtual blockchain and the physical machine.

 Currently built for arduino micro controller for development purpose but the process can evolve to an industrial application where a good being produce by machine work would be payed directly to the machines owner account.
 Not only you will develop a smart contract to handle transactions but you will also use smart bytecode that will operate your machine based on a set of instruction encoded like smart contract.